Effective Field Theory of Dark Matter Direct Detection With Collective Excitations: Effective Field Theory Calculation of Dark Matter Induced Collective Excitations

 We also note that, in the case of a vector mediator coupling to the electron's vector current $J^\mu_{V,e}$, in-medium screening effects modify the effective couplings to the proton and electron~\cite{Hochberg:2015fth,Knapen:2017xzo,Hochberg:2017wce,Trickle:2019nya,Coskuner:2019odd}.
-For NR scattering, as shown in Refs.~\cite{Knapen:2017xzo,Trickle:2019nya}, this amounts to replacing
+For NR scattering, screening is negligible for transverse photon exchange, but can be significant for longitudinal photon exchange, which generates the first category of operators ($\OO_{1,5a,8a,11}$) in Table~\ref{tab:operators}.
+As shown in Refs.~\cite{Knapen:2017xzo,Trickle:2019nya}, this amounts to replacing

 where $\epstens$ is the dielectric tensor, and $g_{p,e}$ are the tree-level (unscreened) couplings.
 The same is true for a scalar mediator coupling to the electron's scalar current $J_{S,e}$~\cite{Gelmini:2020xir}.
 For single phonon and magnon excitations below the electronic band gap that we focus on in this work, one can use the high-frequency dielectric $\epstens_\infty$, which captures the screening due to fast electron responses~\cite{Gonze1997a,Griffin:2018bjn,Trickle:2019nya}.